Global Lead, Legal Equality and Access to Justice

 Antonia Kirkland is a human rights lawyer with an intricate working knowledge of how to use international law and human rights mechanisms to advance gender equality for all women and girls.
 She is currently the Global Lead for Legal Equality & Access to Justice at Equality Now.
 In this role, Antonia provides thought leadership and technical legal support to hold governments accountable under international law to uphold all women’s and girls’ rights.
-She serves on the Global Programme Advisory Committee (GPAC) of the United Nations Trust Fund to End Violence against Women, the Steering Committee of the Global Campaign for Equal Nationality Rights, and the Coordination Committee of the Global Campaign for Equality in Family Law.
-Antonia has been part of the Equality Now family for over 15 years and has worked across all of the organization’s program areas, serving as the Legal Equality Program Manager, the Legal Advisor, and as a Program Officer.
+She serves on the Steering Committee of the Global Campaign for Equal Nationality Rights and the Coordination Committee of the Global Campaign for Equality in Family Law, and served on the Global Programme Advisory Committee (GPAC) of the United Nations Trust Fund to End Violence against Women for 10 years.
+Antonia has been part of the Equality Now family for over 15 years and has worked across all of the organization’s program areas, serving as the Legal Equality Program Manager, the Legal Advisor, and a Program Officer.

 Previously, Antonia was the coordinator of the Next Generation Leadership program at the Rockefeller Foundation and served as a consultant for Equality Now on an amicus brief for a case before the US Supreme Court on nationality rights.